juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp;&emsp;ycol: string to indicate the name of the column of the dataframe containing the class of each sample (if it was prepared with this program if should be "target")

-## Program options:
---j : followed by the json file path with the program configuration (needed for the different options of the program to work correctly)
-(Options described in order, all of them need to be executed at least once in order to be able to use the next one)
-&emsp;--m : download manifest from GDC
-&emsp;--cl : download additional data from GDC
-&emsp;--dr : run a R script to download data or any other R script wanted by the user &emsp;--dl : download slides from a manifest file using the gdc-client program
-&emsp;--d : to downscale the wsi files
-&emsp;--jd: it joins the dataframes indicated &emsp;--s : to store the images together
-&emsp;--f : filters the images applying the options indicated
-&emsp;--c : classifies the images and slits them in train and test sets
-&emsp;--t : this option is to execute the training and evaluation of the neural network
-(These next options are optional for the training option):
-&emsp;--n or --nni : to use nni (it needs to have nni installed)